keellylu/Stranger-Danger/README.md

 Week 1
 -------------------------------------------------------------------------------
-**Set up state machine skeleton, although majority of the states will be placeholder states without their full functionality.**
+**1. Set up state machine skeleton, although majority of the states will be placeholder states without their full functionality.**

 Demonstrate going from the start up state to the setup instructions, settings, and active use state; from the active use state, go to each of the three tiers and back, and show logging off - returning to the start screen - as well.

-**Create the Python function for sending emails (to the emergency contact stored in the user info database) upon POST request.**
+**2. Create the Python function for sending emails (to the emergency contact stored in the user info database) upon POST request.**

 Make a request through Postman and show the received email in our inbox with a hardcoded message.